 Marijuana Vs. Prescription Drugs: What You Need To Know

-A growing number of patients in the US are turning to marijuana as an alternative to prescription pain killers.
+Even though medical marijuana law is still a gray area, a growing number of patients in the US are turning to marijuana as an alternative to prescription pain killers.
 The CDC has officially declared prescription drug abuse in the US to be an epidemic, with overdose resulting in more than 44 deaths each day.
 That’s 17,000 deaths per year—and the number continues to rise.
-As of 2010, an estimated 52 million Americans over the age of 12 use prescription drugs for non-medical purposes.
+As of 2010, an estimated 52 million Americans over the age of 12 years old use prescription drugs for non-medical purposes.
 Deaths caused by prescription drug overdose outnumber deaths caused by heroin and cocaine combined.
 People all over the country are beginning to wonder if marijuana is a safer option.

 To date, we still have no recorded deaths related to marijuana overdose—ever.
-In fact, marijuana legalization may be responsible for a 25% decrease in opiate-related deaths in the 23 states that have passed medical cannabis laws so far.
+In fact, marijuana legalization may be responsible for a 25% decrease in opiate-related deaths in the 33 states that have passed medical cannabis laws so far.
 That’s a 25% reduction in deaths caused by pain pills, heroin, and morphine.
 Prescription painkillers also carry a number of adverse side effects which can cause long-term health problems in some patients.
 The most common side effect of opioid painkillers is chronic constipation, which has been shown to increase the risk of colon cancer and benign neoplasm (a type of slow-growing tumor).
+Another worrying side effect that is associated with the use of opioid painkillers, a category that includes common drugs such as morphine, oxycodone, and methadone, is opioid induced hyperalgesia.
+This is a condition where the patient experiences phantom pain after prolonged use of opioid painkillers.
+Clearly, experiencing pain where no physical reason exists creates a prime climate for addiction to these drugs.
 A study performed in 2008 lists common symptoms associated with prescription pain killers:

 “Common side effects of opioid administration include sedation, dizziness, nausea, vomiting, constipation, physical dependence, tolerance, and respiratory depression.
 Physical dependence and addiction are clinical concerns that may prevent proper prescribing and in turn inadequate pain management.
 Less common side effects may include delayed gastric emptying, hyperalgesia, immunologic and hormonal dysfunction, muscle rigidity, and myoclonus.”